 Ching’s recipe is quick and easy, always a plus, but it calls for yellow bean sauce, which I couldn’t find in any of my local markets.
 In the back of her book, Ching includes a glossary that says yellow bean sauce is “made from fermented yellow soy beans, dark brown sugar and rice wine.”
 Once I read that, I decided hoisin sauce would be a decent substitute.
 If you can find yellow bean sauce, by all means, use it.

-This delicious dish is both sweet and spicy.
+This low-carb General Tso’s Chicken is both sweet and spicy.
 It has some heat, but it’s not overpowering.
 (The Grillmaster’s head didn’t even sweat while he was eating it.)
 You should serve the chicken with the chiles, but you shouldn’t actually eat the chiles.
 I’m sure you already knew this, but just in case …

 This recipe is a good source of Protein, Vitamin K, Niacin, Vitamin B6 and Selenium.
 Serve it with some steamed broccoli, edamame or snap peas.
 It’s so much healthier than what you’d get in a restaurant and almost as easy as ordering take-out!